TheRheeLab/UnigeneFinder/README.md

 ### Installation

-Detailed instructions for installation on both Linux and Windows systems can be found in the Installation Guide.
+Detailed instructions for installation on both Linux and Windows systems can be found in the operating system-specific installation guides.
 The included Singularity container in the ZIP archive under the Releases section contains all dependencies, simplifying the setup process.

 ### Running UnigeneFinder